bjpedraza/Hexapod-Robot-Follow-Line-Trajectory-using-Robot-Operating-System-ROS/README.md

 The Raspberry Pi was mounted with a Pi Camera, an Adeept Robot Hat, and a MPU6050 Sensor along with six legs.

-In total, fourteen servos were used to control the robot, with two for each leg and an additional two for the neck (up and down) of the robot.
+In total, fourteen servos were used to control the robot, two for each leg and an additional two for the neck (up and down) of the robot.

 ## Software and Components
 Linux OS